12 New Year's Eve Traditions in Latin America

 11. Hanging a Lamb.

-In Mexico and other Latin American countries, it's customary to hang a wool toy lamb from your front door for good fortune.
+In Mexico and other Latin American countries, is a tradition to hang a wool toy lamb from your front door for good fortune.

 12. Predict your financial situation with potatoes.